-I baked this cake with the first rhubarb stalk I was able to pick in my friend’s garden.
+I baked this recipe with the first rhubarb stalk I was able to pick in my friend’s garden.
 The rhubarb is not particularly large yet, it needs about one week more to reach its full potential, but I could still get some smaller stalks to make this wonderful and simple cake.

 It was the first rhubarb cake I have baked this year, but it will not be the last.
 We love anything made with rhubarb: cakes, desserts, jams or savory dishes and I always try to make the most of the short rhubarb season.

-How to prepare a bundt pan for baking:
+How to prepare a bundt pan for baking?

-- That requires absolutely no preparing at all, pour the batter into the pan, bake, get it out of the pan in 3 seconds, everything perfect!
+- That requires absolutely no preparation at all, pour the batter into the pan, bake, get it out of the pan in 3 seconds, everything perfect!

-- They are not that difficult to work with either, but keep in mind that although they are called non-stick, if you don’t prepare them carefully, everything will stick to them anyway, and you can then scrape your cake pieces out of it instead of having a nice looking, whole cake.
+- They are not that difficult to work with either but keep in mind that although they are called non-stick, if you don’t prepare them carefully, everything will stick to them anyway, and you can then scrape the pieces out of it instead of having a nice looking, whole cake.

 - Take a generous amount of soft butter and use your hands to very thoroughly grease the bundt pan including all the nooks and crannies of the pan.
 Make sure every inch of the pan is well greased.

 - Take about ¼ cup or so of flour, tip it into the pan and start shaking and turning the bundt pan, so that the flour coats the insides of the pan, including all the nooks and crannies as well.

 - 150 g/ 5.3 oz/ about 1 ½ cup chopped rhubarb

-- 2 tablespoons sugar
+- 2 tablespoons granulated sugar

 - ½ teaspoon cinnamon